barryclark/jekyll-now/_posts/2022-03-12-canarytoken-fun.md

   }
 }
 ```
-The interresting thing is, that the manual ElasticWolf checker used Tor to stay anonymous but didn't changed the Useragent and didn't care about the leakage of valuable info by [WebRTC](https://browserleaks.com/webrtc).
-Since ElasticWolf is a GUI - and the attacker didn't disgused completely I would assume that he's not a real pro hacker.
-The action this guy performed are still interresting - the good news are if we assume that we were using [GuardDuty](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_finding-types-active.html) this Poltergeist would have triggered an alarm.
+The interresting thing is, that the manual ElasticWolf guy used Tor to stay anonymous (https://emeraldonion.org/ is a non profit organization for internet privacy) but didn't changed the Useragent.
+Based on this fact this adversary might not care about the leakage of valuable info by [WebRTC](https://browserleaks.com/webrtc).
+This might help in create a fingerprint and track this guy.
+Since ElasticWolf is a GUI - and the attacker didn't disgused completely I would assume that this guy is not a real pro.
+But better than the mediocre script kiddy who got triggered by its scripts and checked what's going on with the tokens manually.
+The action this guy performed are still interresting - though the good news are, if we assume that we were using [GuardDuty](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_finding-types-active.html) this Poltergeist would have triggered an alarm.

 ## Conclusion - Let's Wrap it up